 \subsection{How does \FBP track users?}

 \FBP performs \textit{event-driven} tracking of user activities on websites.
-That is, the webpage administrator has to define to \FBP the behavior they wish to track and report to \FB, by defining \textit{events}, \ie actions, that a user takes on the \FBP-enabled website.
-Events can be general such as `Page-View', or more specific such as `Time-On-Page'.
-The actions that the website has configured to be tracked are defined as \textit{conversions}.
-In Table~\ref{tab:list-of-FBP-events}, we list the set of actions that are provided by \FBP as trackable events.
-Triggering any of those actions (if is set to be tracked) informs \FB about the activity occurred, thus allowing \FB to build an elaborate \textit{history of activities} for the specific user.
+That is, the webpage administrator has to define to \FBP the behavior they wish to track and report to \FB, by defining \textit{events}, \ie actions, that a user takes on the website.
+Events can be general such as `Page-View', or specific such as `Time-On-Page'.
+Actions the website has configured to be tracked are defined as \textit{conversions}. \FB provides a set of 18 trackable events named \textbf{Standard Events} (listed in Appendix ~\ref{sec:appendix-events}). \FB is informed about actions being tracked by \FBpixel and triggered by the user, allowing \FB to build a \textit{history of activities} for said user.

 The \textit{Base Pixel code} is a small segment of JavaScript code which acts as an `initiator' for the overall \FBP behavior.
-The base function \textit{fbq()} is initialized and a library of functions currently called \textit{fbevents.js} is loaded (the older version was called \textit{fbd.js}, but both versions originate from the same domain~\cite{current-version-pixel-library} and previous version~\cite{previous-version-pixel-library}), in the website.
+The base function \textit{fbq()} is initialized and a library of functions currently called \textit{fbevents.js}~\cite{current-version-pixel-library} is loaded on the website (the older version was called \textit{fbd.js}~\cite{previous-version-pixel-library}; both versions have been also found in~\cite{third-party-scripts-in-the-web}).
 This library is the core mechanism of the \FBP.

 In Figure~\ref{fig:FBP-to-FB-for-matching}, we illustrate the reporting process of the Page-View (visitation of the website) event.
-When an event is fired on a web-page because a user X loaded the website (step \textbf{(1)}), \FBP reports to \FB some information about the event and the user that caused it, which initially is the \fbp value (for an unknown user, (step \textbf{(2)})).

-On the other hand, \FB can record the reported information in appropriate tables (steps \textbf{(3)} and \textbf{(4)}) for future use in ad-conversion and further user profiling and tracking, thus building a history of activities for a (yet) unknown user on this website.
-Based on the uniqueness of the \fbp cookie, the browsing activities tracked by \FBP will be attributed to this yet unknown \fbp value.
+When an event is fired on a web-page because a user X loaded the website (step 1), \FBP reports to \FB information about the event and user that caused it, which initially is the \fbp value (for an unknown user, step 2).
+On the other hand, \FB can record the reported information in appropriate tables (steps 3 and 4) for future use in ad-conversion and further user profiling and tracking, thus building a history of activities for a (yet) unknown user on this website.
+Based on the uniqueness of the \fbp cookie, the browsing activities tracked by \FBP will be attributed to this (yet) unknown \fbp value.